irebernardidev/Pop_Quiz_MP2/README.md

   * [Favicon](https://www.favicon.cc/): A unique favicon is provided that is representative of the brand identity.
 It's visible in the browser tab for easy site identification.

 ## Wireframes
 Wireframes were created for mobile, tablet and desktop using [Balsamiq](https://balsamiq.com/).
+Please note some improvements were made during the development of the website.

 [Wireframes](documentation/wireframes)